-Bitter cold temperatures are in the forecast this week.
-Use these winter tips to be prepared and to keep yourself and your family safe and warm.
+Bitter cold temperatures are in the forecast.
+Use these winter tips to keep yourself and your family safe and warm.

 Prevent carbon monoxide dangers: Make sure carbon monoxide detectors are working properly and learn the symptoms of carbon monoxide poisoning.